DecentralizedScience/Prototype/README.md

   - authors
   - review_assignment
   - users

+The `docker-compose.yml` file must also be modified.
+Inside the file, there is a field `schema` followed by the name of the database (in this case, *ojs2*).
+Change the name of the field from `schema` to database.
+There is also a field `restart`, with value `always`.
+Change the value to `on-failure`.

 Once the file is modified, start Prisma and connect it to the database:
 ```